These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 - Infringe the privacy, intellectual property rights, or other rights of third parties;

-- Create multiple accounts to circumvent trial limitations or subscription requirements;
+- Create multiple accounts to circumvent trial limitations, subscription requirements, eligibility requirements, usage limits, or discount eligibility rules;

 Intellectual Property

 The intellectual property in the materials in our software and on our website is owned by or licensed to palmER Worldwide LLC.
-You may use the software solely for your internal professional use and in compliance with these Terms and the BAA when handling PHI.
+You may use the software solely for your internal professional use and, when handling PHI, in compliance with these Terms, applicable law, and the BAA.

 This constitutes the grant of a license, not a transfer of title.
 This license terminates automatically if you violate these Terms of Service and may be terminated by us at any time.
-We do not acquire any ownership rights in your PHI or other customer data; you grant us the limited license described in the HIPAA section to operate the services.
+Your Content and AI-generated content are addressed below.

 Subscriptions and Billing